Movatterモバイル変換

 TLS requirements

-If you are running Exim server and don't see incoming connectionsfrom a chatmail server in the logs,make suresmtp_no_mail log item is enabled in the configwithlog_selector = +smtp_no_mail.By default Exim does not log sessions that are closedbefore sending theMAIL command.This happens if certificate is not recognized as valid by Postfix,so you might think that connection is not establishedwhile actually it is a problem with your TLS certificate.
+If you are running an Exim server and don't see incoming connectionsfrom a chatmail relay server in the logs,make suresmtp_no_mail log item is enabled in the configwithlog_selector = +smtp_no_mail.By default Exim does not log sessions that are closedbefore sending theMAIL command.This happens if certificate is not recognized as valid by Postfix,so you might think that connection is not establishedwhile actually it is a problem with your TLS certificate.

-Migrating chatmail server to a new host
+Migrating a chatmail relay to a new host

-Let's assume that yourmail_domain ismail.example.org,all involved machines run Debian 12,your old server's IP address is13.37.13.37,and your new server's IP address is13.12.23.42.
+Let's assume that yourmail_domain ismail.example.org,all involved machines run Debian 12,your old site's IP address is13.37.13.37,and your new site's IP address is13.12.23.42.

 Now your users will notice the migrationand will not be able to send or receive messagesuntil the migration is completed.

-Just run:ssh root@13.37.13.37 tar c /home/vmail/mail | ssh root@13.12.23.42 tar x -C /home/vmail/
+ssh -A root@13.37.13.37 tar c - /home/vmail/mail /var/lib/acme /etc/dkimkeys /run/echobot /var/spool/postfix | ssh root@13.12.23.42 "tar x -C /"

 Setting up a reverse proxy

-#!/usr/sbin/nft -fflush rulesetdefine wan = eth0# Which ports to proxy.## Note that SSH is not proxied# so it is possible to log into the proxy server# and not the original one.define ports = { smtp, http, https, imap, imaps, submission, submissions }# The host we want to proxy to.define ipv4_address = AAA.BBB.CCC.DDDdefine ipv6_address = [XXX::1]table ip nat { chain prerouting { type nat hook prerouting priority dstnat; policy accept; iif $wan tcp dport $ports dnat to $ipv4_address } chain postrouting { type nat hook postrouting priority 0; oifname $wan masquerade }}table ip6 nat { chain prerouting { type nat hook prerouting priority dstnat; policy accept; iif $wan tcp dport $ports dnat to $ipv6_address } chain postrouting { type nat hook postrouting priority 0; oifname $wan masquerade }}table inet filter { chain input { type filter hook input priority filter; policy drop; # Accept ICMP. # It is especially important to accept ICMPv6 ND messages, # otherwise IPv6 connectivity breaks. icmp type { echo-request } accept icmpv6 type { echo-request, nd-neighbor-solicit, nd-router-advert, nd-neighbor-advert } accept # Allow incoming SSH connections. tcp dport { ssh } accept ct state established accept } chain forward { type filter hook forward priority filter; policy drop; ct state established accept ip daddr $ipv4_address counter accept ip6 daddr $ipv6_address counter accept } chain output { type filter hook output priority filter; }}
+#!/usr/sbin/nft -fflush rulesetdefine wan = eth0# Which ports to proxy.## Note that SSH is not proxied# so it is possible to log into the proxy server # and not the original one.define ports = { smtp, http, https, imap, imaps, submission, submissions }# The host we want to proxy to.define ipv4_address = AAA.BBB.CCC.DDDdefine ipv6_address = [XXX::1]table ip nat { chain prerouting { type nat hook prerouting priority dstnat; policy accept; iif $wan tcp dport $ports dnat to $ipv4_address } chain postrouting { type nat hook postrouting priority 0; oifname $wan masquerade }}table ip6 nat { chain prerouting { type nat hook prerouting priority dstnat; policy accept; iif $wan tcp dport $ports dnat to $ipv6_address } chain postrouting { type nat hook postrouting priority 0; oifname $wan masquerade }}table inet filter { chain input { type filter hook input priority filter; policy drop; # Accept ICMP. # It is especially important to accept ICMPv6 ND messages, # otherwise IPv6 connectivity breaks. icmp type { echo-request } accept icmpv6 type { echo-request, nd-neighbor-solicit, nd-router-advert, nd-neighbor-advert } accept # Allow incoming SSH connections. tcp dport { ssh } accept ct state established accept } chain forward { type filter hook forward priority filter; policy drop; ct state established accept ip daddr $ipv4_address counter accept ip6 daddr $ipv6_address counter accept } chain output { type filter hook output priority filter; }}

 Uncomment in/etc/sysctl.conf the following two lines: